d2l-ai/d2l-en/chapter_recurrent-neural-networks/text-sequence.md

 where $\alpha$ is the exponent that characterizes the distribution and $c$ is a constant.
-This should already give us pause if we want to model words by counting statistics.
+This should already give us pause for thought if we want to model words by counting statistics.
 After all, we will significantly overestimate the frequency of the tail, also known as the infrequent words.
 But [**what about the other word combinations, such as two consecutive words (bigrams), three consecutive words (trigrams)**], and beyond?
 Let's see whether the bigram frequency behaves in the same manner as the single word (unigram) frequency.